 The research work ranges from the exploration of deposits to deep drilling, the design and construction of geothermal power plants and detailed material questions.
 The primary goal is to make the required processes more cost-effective and thus make geothermal electricity generation more economical.

 Innovative drilling techniques represent an important part of the research topics, as drilling accounts for the majority of the initial investment of a geothermal power plant.
 The preliminary exploration of the site is also particularly important.
 While it is possible, for example, to measure the existing wind directly in the case of wind power and calculate relatively accurate forecasts for the respective location, geothermal energy is dependent on indirect measurements.
 Only after drilling is it known whether the forecasts for the available heat were correct and whether the investors put their money to good use.
 Knowledge of the geological layers of the substratum, the thermal and hydraulic properties or the thickness of the rock layers that are of geothermal interest is therefore essential for identifying suitable locations.
 The operation of a completed geothermal power plant that has to handle hot saline thermal waters including sands, fine gravel and precipitation also continues to pose challenges for scientists.
+For example, the research team of the ZoKrateS project is showing how the energy of hot rock strata can be made accessible through hydraulic stimulation in order to develop a site for geothermal energy.

 Technology from Germany leads the world